 How Countries Weaponize Landscape Design in War — 05/16/2022, Fast Company

 “Landscape design presents itself as a tool capable of influencing the health and well-being and, therefore, the hearts and minds of local populations.
 Ultimately it can achieve military objectives through the planning and planting of green space.”

 Like other state universities in California, the University of California at San Diego (UC San Diego) must develop to meet the needs of a rapidly increasing student body.
-The university currently educates 42,000 students but must accommodate 10,000 more within seven years.
-Approximately 30 percent of the 1,1150-acre campus is an open space preserve that includes a fragile coastal zone.
+The university, a designated growth campus in the UC system, currently educates 42,000 students and plans to accommodate thousands more by 2030.
+Approximately 30 percent of the 1,150-acre campus is an open space preserve that includes a fragile coastal zone.
 To protect the campus’ critically important ecosystems and cultural character, campus planners and landscape architects are weaving in transit-oriented development and dramatically increasing density in key areas, with up to 23-story student residential towers.

 During a tour of the campus as part of the American Planning Association‘s National Planning Conference, Robert Clossin, director of planning, and Todd Pitman, ASLA, campus landscape architect at UC San Diego, explained that dense new “living and learning neighborhoods” were central to the long-term strategy of balancing growth and nature preservation.